WCDP – Executive Committee

 Kathleen Rulka Co-Chair

 I have been in Marshfield since 2007.
-I am a Marriage & Family Therapist and Clinical Chaplain and spent my professional career caring for patients and families in End of Life Care.
+I am a retired Marriage & Family Therapist and Clinical Chaplain and spent my professional career in Palliative Care and Hospice, caring for patients and families in End of Life Care.
 I am also an artist with clay and glass as my media.
 I enjoy creating opportunities for people to come together to create public art displays.
 I became more active in politics when my husband, Brian Ewert, ran for 7th Congressional District in 2018.
 Since then, I ran as a write-in candidate for the 69th Assembly seat, and then, in 2020, was elected Co-Chair of the Wood County Democratic Party, beginning January 1, 2021.
 I love networking with people and organizing for change.
 If you want to volunteer for the Wood County Democratic Party, there are many ways we can use your gifts and talents!

 Vice Co-Chair